2016 Missouri Century Farm Program

 Since Missouri began the program in 1976, more than 8,000 century farms have been recognized.

 For applications received by May 1st, a $65 fee covers the cost of a certificate, farm sign and booklet for approved applicants.
 If the application is received between May 1st and May 16th, the cost is $75.
 Applications must be postmarked by May 16, 2016, to be considered.

 Missouri Farm Bureau is continuing as a program sponsor and providing support for the cost of the first sign and personalization.
 Applicants will receive one certificate and one two-sided, 2-foot x 2-foot metal Century Farm sign (with MU and Missouri Farm Bureau logos and optional personalization) which is included in the application fee.
 If applicants wish to purchase additional certificates and signs, they should refer to the order form on the application for instructions.

 Farmers and ranchers who need to use "restricted use" pesticides in their operations need to have a license to purchase those products.
 The Boone County Extension Center offers you the opportunity to obtain or renew your private pesticide applicator license for only $12.
 To schedule your training, please contact us at (573) 445-9792 or email us at BooneCo@missouri.edu.

-Help protect Hinkson Creek
+Help Protect Hinkson Creek

 Reducing air and water pollution due to reactive nitrogen and other nutrients requires voluntary adoption of new practices and technologies.
 A variety of best management practices (BMPs) already exist for both agricultural producers and homeowners.
-To learn more about implementing these BMPs, go to Help Protect Hinkson Creek.
+To learn more about implementing these BMPs, go to Help Protect Hickson Creek.

 Find us on Facebook